davidxiao/tscode/Readme.md

 ### How did you decide on the technical and architectural choices used as part of your solution?

-Overview, it's not complex project, so no special architectural choice when doing with time pressure, but much details oriented
+Overview, it's not complex project, so no special architectural choice when doing with time pressure, but many details need to be careful.

 Having said that, the tasks into below parts: